dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 validity of a certificate must come from the server at the time of the connection, or periodically in the background from the browser vendor.
-Since server operators only have guaranteed connectivity to the CA at the time of issuance, then means servers can only provide information about validity at the time the certificate was issued, in the form of the `NotBefore` and `NotAfter` timestamps defining the certificate validity window.
+Since server operators only have guaranteed connectivity to the CA at the time of issuance, this means servers can only provide information about validity at the time the certificate was issued, in the form of the `NotBefore` and `NotAfter` timestamps defining the certificate validity window.
 Since browser vendors have no guaranteed connectivity, this means you can at best ship a fixed